LIVIAETS/lab-seminars/README.md

 # Lab Seminar Series

-This repository tracks the seminars of the [Your Lab Name].
+This repository tracks the seminars of the LIVIA laboratory.

 ## How to add a seminar